wp-plugins/frontpage-slideshow/readme.txt

-v 0.1 : very first release usable but no option page v 0.2 : some terrible graphic bugs fixed : option page under construction and preview
+v 0.1 : very first release usable but no option page v 0.2 : some terrible graphic bugs fixed : option page under construction and preview v 0.3 : some minor javascript and CSS bugs fixed : now the plugon is ready for the option-page and fine tunes.

 == Screenshots ==